samiux/samiux.github.io/croissants.md

 - Ubuntu Server 20.04.2 LTS (64-bit)
 - __netplan__ as default
-- Support WIFI (for Monitoring Interface only)
+- Support WIFI (for Monitoring Interface only) (Intel AX200 for WPA3 is not recommended as it is unstable)

 ## MAIN COMPONENTS